 The Growth Facilities are managed by Chief Horticulturalist Bill Cole and Horticulturalist Tom Gludovacz.
-They are responsible for providing growth spaces for research organisms controlled for temperature, light and sometimes humidity.
+They are responsible for providing growth spaces for research organisms, controlled for temperature, light and sometimes humidity.
 They monitor, maintain and administer the growth chambers (N=65), rooms (N=22) and glasshouses (N=23).
 Space occupancy averages over 90 percent.
 Most of the space is dedicated to research projects followed by materials grown for undergrad courses.
 Our facilities are primarily used by two departments: Ecology and Evolutionary Biology (EEB) and Cell and Systems Biology (CSB).
+Occasionally an outside Department may rent space if it is available.